sarahmfrost/compostnet/README.md

 We added 175 photos to the compost class, and added 49 photos to the trash class.
 We followed the data collecting methods outlined in Trashnet.
 We resized our images to 400×300 pixels.
 In the code for our Version A model, we resize the images to 224 × 224 pixels.

+Our dataset was too large to upload to github, all data can be found on Google Drive.

 [Our Dataset for Version A](https://drive.google.com/drive/folders/1HFouUVZ-bEEi0x_N89cFX0fEBs560STu?usp=sharing)

 [Our Dataset for Version B](https://drive.google.com/drive/folders/1lj5JMvcZqV_S7oOou6uWi7ElXWy_pGc5?usp=sharing)